itf/6s092/courses/IAP19/PS/PS09/content.md

 <question pythoncode>
 csq_interface = 'ace'
 csq_prompt = "Sometimes Wumpus gets into a big argument with a friend because of arguing over the ethics of eating children.
 Afterwards, Wumpus is unhappy and doesn't really care about that friend's height anymore.
-Help Wumpus out by implementing the function `removePerson(ll, name)`, which takes a `LinkedList` object and a name as input, and removes the first `Person` seen with that name from the linked list.
+Help Wumpus out by completing the following implementation for the function `removePerson(ll, name)`, which takes a `LinkedList` object and a name as input, and removes the first `Person` seen with that name from the linked list.
 Remember that we are reading the list from left to right.
 Assume that the linked list will always contain at least one person with that name."

 ## Define solution that will be printed to student.
 csq_soln = """